chevere/docs/introduction/README.md

 Chevere is a strict, strong-typed PHP development library.
 It is the stuff developers use to build *other* software, specially low-level applications as it is an small software package providing the core tooling needed to organize and run the logic of any given software application.

 💡 The term *chévere* is ubiquitous in Latin America, known in every Spanish speaking country and it means **cool/awesome**.
-We believe that anything can be chevere, specially PHP software.

 ## Core concepts

 ### Clean & Typed

-Enjoy an immutable and strong-typed clean codebase.
 Chevere follows [Clean Code](http://cleancoder.com/products) principles, which can be resumed as the practice of creating code that is easy to understand, to change and maintain.

 ### Extensible

 A core library tooling for general purposes, with enough flexibility to allow the creation a myriad of systems with the same know-how.
-We also provide packages for specific needs.
+Also packages for specific needs.

 ### Modern & High quality